marcosschroh/dataclasses-avroschema/examples/README.md

 # Examples of dataclasses-avroschema

-You will find a series of example about how to use [dataclasses-avroschema](https://github.com/marcosschroh/dataclasses-avroschema) and the integration with python drivers like [aiokafka](https://github.com/aio-libs/aiokafka), [kafka-python](https://github.com/dpkp/kafka-python) in the case of `kafka` and [walrus](https://github.com/coleifer/walrus) in the case of `redis`.
+You will find a series of example about how to use [dataclasses-avroschema](https://github.com/marcosschroh/dataclasses-avroschema) and the integration with python drivers like [aiokafka](https://github.com/aio-libs/aiokafka), [kafka-python](https://github.com/dpkp/kafka-python) in the case of `kafka` and [walrus](https://github.com/coleifer/walrus) and [redisgears-py](https://github.com/RedisGears/redisgears-py) in the case of `redis`.

 ## Requirements